 |1 tsp prepared mustard (I like Dijon)|

-- If you want to make this casserole a bit lower in fat you can use “Light” luncheon meat rather than the full fat.
-You can also use the luncheon meat which is a mix of ham and bacon for another delicious version.
+- If you want to make this casserole a bit lower in fat, you can use “light” luncheon meat rather than the full fat.
+You can also use luncheon meat, which is a mix of ham and bacon, for another delicious version.

 - The hardest part of this recipe is getting the luncheon meat out of the can.
 I find this is a lot easier if I run a sharp knife around the inside edge of the tin, wiggling it a bit to loosen the luncheon meat first.
 This helps to create an air pocket.
 You can also remove the bottom of the tin with a can opener and carefully push it out.

-- If you are a smaller family, this recipe can very easily be cut in half by using one (6-oz) tin of luncheon meat, 1 (14-oz) tin of beans, cutting the onion in half and then using ½ TBS of flour and ½ tsp mustard.
+- If you have a smaller family, this recipe can very easily be cut in half.
+Use one (6-oz) tin of luncheon meat, 1 (14-oz) tin of beans, cut the onion in half, and use ½ TBS of flour and ½ tsp of mustard.
 When I do this, I leave the amounts of maple syrup and cheese the same.

-- You can use a regular ball-park mustard, but I like to use Dijon mustard because it packs a tiny bit of heat that goes very well with the other flavours in this casserole.
+- You can use regular ballpark mustard, but I like to use Dijon mustard because it packs a tiny bit of heat.
+That goes very well with the other flavors in this casserole.

-- Place the casserole or pie dish on a baking dish for ease of popping it into the oven and easier removal when done.
+- Place the casserole on a baking dish for ease of popping it into the oven and easier removal when done.

-The first thing you will need to do is to prepare your casserole dish.
+The first thing you will need to do is prepare your casserole dish.
 I halved the recipe today for us as there are only two of us.
-Whether you are cooking a full recipe or half a recipe you will need to butter the casserole dish well with softened butter.
-If you are using a large tin of luncheon meat remove it from the tin and cut it into 8 slices cross wise.
+Then, whether you are cooking a full recipe or half a recipe, you will need to butter the casserole dish well with softened butter.
+If you are using a large tin of luncheon meat, remove it from the tin and cut it into 8 slices crosswise.

-If you are using a smaller or smaller tins, cut them in half cross wise and then cut each half into four slices.
-Brush the slices of luncheon meat on both sides with the maple syrup and place around the edges of your casserole dish/pie plate.
-Reserve the remaining maple syrup to use in the beans.
+If you are using a smaller or smaller tin, cut them in half cross-wise and then cut each half into four slices.
+Brush the slices of luncheon meat on both sides with the maple syrup and place them around the edges of your casserole dish/pie plate.
+Reserve the remaining maple syrup for use in the beans.

-Pour the thickened bean mixture into the centre of the casserole/pie dish and then sprinkle the grated cheese evenly over top.
+Pour the thickened bean mixture into the center of the casserole/pie dish and then sprinkle the grated cheese evenly over top.

 Place the casserole dish/pie tin onto a baking sheet and then bake it in the preheated oven for about 20 minutes until bubbling.
-The cheese should have melted, and the luncheon meat should be toasty and golden brown.
+Also, the cheese should have melted, and the luncheon meat should be toasty and golden brown.

-WHAT TO SERVE WITH SPAM & BEAN BAKE
+WHAT TO SERVE WITH THE SPAM AND BEAN BAKE

 - 2 (14oz) tins of baked beans